Mia21Mihaela/ITFTM_FinalProject/README.md

 * all test cases have been executed
 * 90% of tests are passed
 * no Critical issues/bugs have Open status (All unresolved bugs have low priority and low severity)
-* exploratory testing performed on the features: login to the admin panel, logout of the admin panel, dashboard, add new store, edit store,
+* exploratory testing performed on the features: login to the admin panel, logout of the admin panel, dashboard, add new store, edit store
 * update tests are 100% passed (update tests will not generate other new issues that impact the application)

 ***Risks:***